4321 SRAM

 iobus - When writing,

 iobusis driven by the read driver.
-Use transmission gates in the testbench to disconnect the testbench sources!
+Use transmission gates in the testbench to disconnect the testbench voltage sources!

 - Only one driver should be connected to